 Crozier is represented by the Taylor Galleries in Dublin and Flowers Gallery in London.

 The gallery featured a solo show of Crozier’s small works in 2014.
-His work will feature in the summer 2017 exhibition West Cork Masters from June 30 to July 20.
+His work also featured in the summer 2017 exhibition West Cork Masters from June 30 to July 20.